New hire onboarding

 By the end of month 1:

-- Be leading customer calls on your own
+- Be leading customer calls on your own.

-- Converting leads from your book to 'Onboarded' in Vitally.
+- Converting customers to 'Onboarded' in Vitally.

 By the end of month 2:

-- You're a PostHog power user - most questions you raise can only be answered by product engineers rather than the support team
+- You're a PostHog power user - most questions you raise can only be answered by product engineers rather than the support team.

 By the end of month 3: